komuw/sewer/README.md

 Sewer is a Let's Encrypt(ACME) client.
 It allows you to obtain ssl/tls certificates from Let's Encrypt.
 Sewer currently only supports the DNS mode of validation.
 The only currently supported DNS provider is cloudflare but I will add more as time progresses.
+Sewer can be used very easliy programmatically as a libarary from code.
+Sewer also comes with a command-line(cli) interface(app) that you can use from your favourite terminal

 ## Installation: